Anne Marie d'Orléans

-Anne Marie d'Orléans (27 August 1669 – 26 August 1728) was Queen of Sardinia by marriage to Victor Amadeus II of Savoy.
+Anne Marie d'Orléans (27 August 1669 – 26 August 1728) was Queen of Sardinia by marriage to King Victor Amadeus II.
 She served as regent of Savoy during the absence of her spouse in 1686 and during the War of the Spanish Succession.

-She is also an important figure in British history (see Jacobite Succession below).
+She was for a period heiress presumptive to the Jacobite claim to the thrones of England, Scotland, and Ireland, a claim which eventually went to the Protestant House of Hanover.

 Youth

-She was the daughter of Philippe I, Duke of Orléans, younger brother of Louis XIV, and Henrietta of England, the youngest daughter of Charles I of England.
+Her father was Philippe I, Duke of Orléans, younger brother of Louis XIV, and her mother was Henrietta of England, the youngest daughter of Charles I of England.
 Her mother died at the Château de Saint-Cloud ten months after Anne Marie's birth.
-A year later, her father married 19-year-old Elizabeth Charlotte of the Palatinate, who became very close to her step-daughters.
+A year later, her father married 19-year-old Elizabeth Charlotte of the Palatinate, who became very close to Anne, her step-daughter.
 Her half-brother Philippe II, Duke of Orléans, the future Regent of France, was born of her father's second marriage.

-Her stepmother later described her as one of the most amiable and virtuous of women.
+Her stepmother later described her as "one of the most amiable and virtuous of women".